robinnong/robinNongprojectThree/README.md

-# Bootcamp Project 3: Solo Interactive JQuery Site
+# Bootcamp Project 3: Personal Spending Calculator
-A personal spending calculator that displays an overview of expenses.
+A personal spending calculator that displays an overview of expenses in a bar chart (hardcoded into the script file) and a pie chart(using the Chart.js library).
+The requirements for this project was to develop an interactive JQuery site that incorporates UI design, DOM manipulation, error handling and other Javascript concepts learned in the course to date.

-View it <a href="https://robinnong.github.io/robinNongprojectThree/">here</a>.
+View the project <a href="https://robinnong.github.io/robinNongprojectThree/">here</a>.